Lastcraft484/RoleBot/README.md

 Scroll down and locate **Developer Mode** and flip the toggle.
 ![dev mode](https://cdn.discordapp.com/attachments/707320637026336799/734896739605282816/unknown.png)
-This allows to see the
+This allows the user to see information that would not normally be visible (like user ids and message ids).

+# Message Creation.

 ## Example
 Here is a simple set up for how to assign roles to emoji.
 |     Description           |Role                          |Emoji                         |